 b.
 Facebook Messenger

-In Apr 2016, popular social networking site, Facebook introduced the Facebook Messenger QR Codes.
+In Apr 2016, Facebook introduced the Facebook Messenger QR Codes.
 Users could scan these codes to add friends on their Facebook Messenger list.

 In Nov 2016, Twitter also launched Twitter QR Codes.
 Scanning these allowed Twitterati to follow others on Twitter.